 Where Do I Begin?

-So you’ve rented a MacStadium hosted server and you're all ready to do something with it.
+So you have a MacStadium hosted server and you're all ready to do something with it.
 The first question on your mind is probably "How do I control this thing?"

-Mac OS X comes preinstalled with a remote control package called VNC (for Virtual Network Computing).
-In a just-out-of-the-box Mac Mini this feature is disabled, but since you need a way of connecting to your server to set it up, MacStadium has already enabled the screen sharing feature in the Sharing preferences panel which allows you to make a VNC connection from the get-go.
-All you will need are a VNC client, the IP address of the server and the password.
+VNC, Generally Speaking, Mac OS X comes preinstalled with a remote control package called VNC (for Virtual Network Computing).
+In a just-out-of-the-box Mac mini this feature is disabled, but since you need a way of connecting to your server to set it up, MacStadium has already enabled the screen sharing feature in the Sharing preferences panel which allows you to make a VNC connection from the get-go.
+All you will need are a VNC client, the IP address of the server, and the password.
 The last two are supplied in an e-mail from MacStadium after you sign up.